razerx100/Luna/README.md

 # Luna
 Window module using Win32.
-Needs an instance of InputManager to manage inputs from Windows and GraphicsEngine to get in use monitor's co-ordinates.

 ## Instructions
-Run the Setup script to configure the project.
-The setup script uses the ***Visual Studio 17 2022*** generator for project generation.
+Use the ADD_TEST_LUNA cmake flag to add unit testing.

 ## Requirements
 cmake 3.21+.\